ClinicalCardiovascEngGroup/SSM/README.md

 use solely the Prinicpal Component Analysis part using the latest Deformatrica version (v4.2)

 ----------------------------------------------------------------------------------------
+Note for beginners: before you start please read the code and folder structure below:

 This is an overview of the folders structure created by the SSM code: